HimanshuChaudhery/Tic-Tac-Toe/README.md

 #  🎮 Tic-Tac-Toe GUI Game

 A Simple and colorful game implemented in Python using Tkinter Library.
-Play against a friend and enjoy the nostalgia with your whatever time you have until the Middle life crises reach you.
+Play against a friend and enjoy the nostalgic feeling while whatever time you have, until the Middle life crises reach you.

 # 📸 Features
 - **Interactive Gameplay**: Click to mark your X or O and enjoy real-time updates.